TMaszko/RepoFinder/README.md

 ### Jest

 To make sure application is working as it supposed to be, unit tests was written with Jest.

+### Firebase

+To provide simple log in with Github feature.

 ## Installation and usage